 - Are able to present an advocate poster during a poster session;

 - Are able to participate in all components of the four-day program.

-(Participants who do not adhere to the above requirements will not receive a certificate of completion and will be asked to reimburse the cost of registration, hotel, and travel.)
+(Participants who do not adhere to the above requirements will not receive a certificate of completion and will be asked to reimburse the cost of registration.)